Copoazú: What Is It and What Are Its Benefits?

 - Then, in a separate bowl, add the pulp of the blended copoazú and the syrup.
 Mix and keep in glasses in the refrigerator for 2 hours.

-- When serving, remove the cream from the mousse and add grated chocolate and a cherry.
+- When serving, top with whipped cream and add grated chocolate and a cherry.

 - This makes four servings.